Vadli347/Projekt/readme.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](/issues).
+Feel free to check the issue page.

 ## Show your support